Haiti has signed but not yet ratified the Treaty on the Prohibition of Nuclear Weapons (TPNW).

 Signature

-Jean Victor Geneus, the minister for foreign affairs and worship of Haiti, signed the TPNW at a high-level ceremony in New York on 22 September 2022.
+Jean Victor Geneus, the then-minister of foreign affairs and worship of Haiti, signed the TPNW at a high-level ceremony in New York on 22 September 2022.

-Jean Victor Geneus, the minister of foreign affairs of Haiti, signs the TPNW in 2022.
+Jean Victor Geneus, the then-minister of foreign affairs of Haiti, signs the TPNW in 2022.
 Photo: Darren Ornitz

 National position

-In 2023, Haiti reaffirmed its support for the TPNW, describing it as “an essential complement” to the Non-Proliferation Treaty of 1968.
+In 2024, Haiti reaffirmed its support for the TPNW, describing it as complementary to the Non-Proliferation Treaty of 1968.

-Haiti has promoted universal adherence to the TPNW, including by voting in favour of an annual UN General Assembly resolution in 2021 that calls upon all states to sign, ratify, or accede to the treaty “at the earliest possible date”.
+Haiti has promoted universal adherence to the TPNW, including by co-sponsoring and consistently voting in favour of an annual UN General Assembly resolution since 2021 that calls upon all states to sign, ratify, or accede to the treaty “at the earliest possible date”.

 Meetings of states parties